davidmm01/advent_of_code/2019/day_3/README.md

 5. represent the path of the first wire by 1's in the grid
 6. map out the second wire, and each time i piece of wire is placed, check if it intersects with the existing wire.
 Record the intersection coordinates separately.
 No need to record this mapping, since we don't care about self-intersection
 7. Go through our recorded intersections and find the distance from each of the intersections to the central port.

+## Part 2

+### Plan of attack

+Build off of part 1, except record the step count in the matrix instead of just 1's.
+Apply the same logic to the second wire, and we should be good to go.